pylayers/pylayers/_sources/manual/layout.txt

 Layout editor matplotlib GUI
 ----------------------------

-It exist a very simple structure editor based on matplotlib events handling.
+It exists a tiny structure editor based on matplotlib events handling.
-This editor is simply as a particular method of the Layout object
+This editor comes as a particular method of the Layout object.

 .. code:: python

      L.editor()

-At that state a matplolib figure is opened which can interact either with mouse or keayboard events.
+After that invocation  a matplolib figure is opened which can interact either with mouse or keyboard events.

 Points creation mode
 --------------------

-The point creation mode is reachable through the key `m` Once in point edition mode, the clouse click is used to create a new point in the layout.
+The point creation mode is reachable through the key `m` Once in point edition mode, the mouse click is used to create a new point in the layout.

 + left click : add a free point